 A Little History of Laying Hens

 Before the First World War, ducks were the better egg layers and chicken breeds that layed 100 eggs or more per year were considered good layers.
 Most of the development of pure bred laying hens came after the Second World War when there were many laying trials and tests and it was common for breeders to ‘trap nest’ hens to record their individual output so that they could be used to produce further generations of laying hens.

 The developments with pure breeds were soon to be followed by hybrid (a cross of pure breeds) laying hens.
 There were millions of pounds spent during the 1950’s on creating hybrids that were not only capable of laying more eggs but also had a good feed conversion.
-These days, the parent flocks that create these hybrids are themselves a breed of their own that are selected for production rather than their looks.

-Duck eggs could have been on our breakfast table rather than chickens eggs… but they did not do well kept in confined conditions like chickens.
+Interestingly, duck eggs could have been on our breakfast table rather than chickens eggs… but they did not do well kept in confined conditions like chickens.

 My Top 10 Chickens for Eggs

 The following table lists my top 10 laying hens (a mixture of hybrids and pure breeds) and gives an estimate of the number of eggs they are capable of producing if kept in the right conditions.

 Note that there are many different strains of hens from different breeders that will perform differently… egg numbers can vary on a number of other factors too, particularly with feeding and daylight levels.

 Exhibition strains that have been closely bred are not usually selected for their egg laying performance.
 Try to purchase hens from a good ‘Utility Strain’.
 There are some breeders that advertise utility strains and the number of eggs they expect from their strain every year.